standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

   $  `yarn run ig:publish`

-* If you used a different "out" directory:
+* If you used a different "out" directory (e.g., mypath/out):

-  $  `java -Xms4g -Xmx8g -jar /your/out/directory/fhir/guide/org.hl7.fhir.publisher.jar -ig /your/out/directory/fhir/guide/ig.json`
+  $  `java -Xms4g -Xmx8g -jar mypath/out/fhir/guide/org.hl7.fhir.publisher.jar -ig mypath/out/fhir/guide/ig.json`

 **Note:** The IG publisher can take 15-30 minutes or even longer to run, depending on the size of the IG, and it takes _lots_ of memory.
 The yarn script above will allocate up to 8GB of RAM.
 A minimum of 4GB of RAM is recommended to run the IG Publisher tool.